ajvgwu/csci6511-proj4b-hmm/README.md

 command-line interface for HMM
   -h, --help                  show this help message and exit
 Commands:
+  print          print the input sequence compute-probs  compute probabilities of next nucleotide following a given
+                   sequence
-  print  print the input sequence find   find the protein coding genes in the given sequence
+  find           find the protein coding genes in the given sequence
 ```

 For usage instructions for a particular command: